BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing suitable for warm weather, but also include a light jacket or shawl for cooler evenings, especially outside of the peak summer months.
-Comfortable walking shoes are essential, as you'll likely be doing a lot of exploring on foot.
+Pack light, breathable clothing suitable for warm weather, but include a light jacket or sweater for cooler evenings, especially outside of summer.
+Comfortable walking shoes are essential, as you'll likely be exploring bustling souks and historical sites on foot.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.